Prototyping Social and Environmental Impact in Engineering Courses

 • We are also excited about experience you bring to the project team (including, but not limited to, HSA coursework and concentrations, previous professional experience, community engagement and volunteering, teaching and tutoring)

-• We are looking for someone interested in making a long-term commitment (Fall, Spring, Summer 2025) to help us build this project from the ground up
+• We are looking for someone interested in making a long-term commitment (Spring, Summer 2025, and possibly Fall 2025) to help us build this project from the ground up

 • You do not need to know anything about curricular design or engineering education research, but we want you to be excited about this and willing to take initiative